 Nevertheless, we have good news for you!
 There are many online prediction tools for IVF that help calculate your chances of pregnancy after IVF, and actually, or even better, of giving birth of a child after IVF.
-Each of them is based on other data and another methodology.
+Each of them is based on different data and methodologies.
 You should remember that these are statistical methods and should only be treated as a guide.

-Sure, IVF chances calculator is worth it.
-After all, as a patient you are looking for a clinic and probably one of the most important information that you are guided by in its choice is the IVF success rate.
+Definitely, these calculators are worth looking at.
+As a patient one of the most important pieces of information that helps you identify the most appropriate treatment provider is its IVF success rate.
 You probably already know that most clinics limit information about treatment success rate to the so-called pregnancy rates, therefore a clinical pregnancy (usually 6-8 weeks) per embryo transfer.
 In the case of statistical models, you will receive information about real opportunities not for pregnancy but for the birth of a child.
 Actually, what percentage of patients who were in a similar medical situation to you ended IVF treatment successfully?

 Using on-line statistical models, you can verify how much – statistically – the clinic deviates in its presentation from tools that operate on very large data – at least 100,000 IVF cycles.
 Remember that the size of the data on which the statistics are based is of key importance.
 In short, the more data about IVF cycles, the more accurate the statistics and the closest to the truth.
 Why is that?
 Imagine the situation that the IVF Clinic gives you statistics for selected IVF parameters and it equals 50%.
 The question is, what was the size of the sample on which it was calculated?
 What if the clinic had 10 such patients and 5 became pregnant?
 With each subsequent patient, such statistics – up to a certain point (of a given sample size) can change significantly both down and up.
 That is why the appropriate group on which the statistics are prepared is so important.